 Fall is still a few weeks away but we've started on some new Fall recipes for the site.
 Kim and I plan sharing at least one warm and comforting meal every week.

 For today, we're sharing our chicken and potato soup without milk.
 Kim took a traditional chicken noodle soup and replaced the noodles with hearty diced potatoes.

 It's a whole meal served in a bowl.
 Personally, I like to enjoy my soup with homemade cornbread muffins.

 However, it's just as tasty with regular saltine crackers.
 The recipe takes about 1.5 hours to complete.
 But, you're making homemade soup, so it's worth it.

-Now, increase the heat to medium and let the chicken soup cook for about 45 minutes.
+- Increase the heat to medium and let the chicken soup cook for about 45 minutes.
 If the liquid gets too low, add more broth.

-Last, remove the chicken from the pot and use two forks to shred it.
+- Remove the chicken from the pot and use two forks to shred it.
 Remove and discard the thyme sprigs and bay leaves.
 Return the chicken to the pot, stir the soup, and serve hot.

 - If you chop or dice the chicken before hand, then you don't have to shred it later.